 Situated at 247-251 rue Saint-Honoré (1st), The Mandarin Oriental is ideally situated a few steps fromPlace Vendôme, the Tuileries Gardens, the Louvre and the Orsay museum.

-Opened in June 2011, this palace has 99 bedrooms and 39 suites some of which have a private terrace.
-The loveliest is the Royale Mandarin: an elegant 350 m² duplex on the top floor which offers a 360° panoramic view of Paris.
+Opened in June 2011, this Palace offers 98 rooms and 40 suites, some with private terraces.
+The most beautiful is the Royale Mandarin Suite: an elegant 350 m2 duplex penthouse suite offering a 360° panoramic view over Paris.

 The restaurants Sur Mesure and Camélia